99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.
   To minimize the impact of the scan:
-  - on the provisioned throughput Set a smaller page size for the scan
+  - on the provisioned throughput Set a smaller page size for the scans!!
   - Optimize the table to use query instead of scans for big tables.

 Deleting Data: